 ActiveX sounds like a complex term, but it’s not.
 It is a way to make programs interactive using a set of controls and rules.
-You might think of them as small browser apps that assist with videos and games.
+You might consider them small browser apps that assist with videos and games.

-The controls are seen mostly in Internet Explorer including IE 11 or browser extensions that emulate IE. However, Microsoft Edge which is their latest browser doesn’t use these controls.
+The controls are seen mainly in Internet Explorer, including IE 11 or browser extensions that emulate IE. However, their latest browser, Microsoft Edge doesn’t use these controls.

-Other websites use ActiveX to add animation, tickers, surveys or other multimedia.
-Most likely, you don’t realize ActiveX is involved if your browser accepted a signed ActiveX control.
+Other websites use ActiveX to add animation, tickers, surveys, or multimedia.
+If your browser accepts a signed ActiveX control, you likely don’t realize ActiveX is involved.
 But, if you were to disable ActiveX, you might notice some web pages looked dramatically different.
 You would also see an error message such as the one below.

 Although ActiveX controls can make web pages dynamic, there are security concerns.
 Unlike Java applets, ActiveX components have access to the Windows operating system.
 Someone could write an ActiveX control to delete data or other undesirable activities.
 This is why the default settings for most browsers are set to disable unsigned ActiveX controls.
 An unsigned control is one where the programmers haven’t identified themselves with a signing authority.

 Your browser should also ask you for permission before downloading.
-If you’re not familiar with the application being downloaded, you should not click “Install”.
+If you’re unfamiliar with the downloaded application, you should not click “Install”.

 In some instances, you may know the application.
 Some companies have internal applications that aren’t signed.
 Other applications are from small developers who might be getting a signature.
 Generally speaking, signed applications are safer than unsigned ones.